 - Update the display name, description, and default attribute values.

-Follow these steps to configure feature templates for a hosted feature layer:
+Follow these steps to configure editing templates for a hosted feature layer:

 - Confirm that you are signed in and that you have privileges to create, update, and delete content.